sigsep/open-unmix-pytorch/README.md

 This repository contains the PyTorch (1.0+) implementation of __Open-Unmix__, a deep neural network reference implementation for music source separation, applicable for researchers, audio engineers and artists. __Open-Unmix__ provides ready-to-use models that allow users to separate pop music into four stems: __vocals__, __drums__, __bass__ and the remaining __other__ instruments.
 The models were pre-trained on the [MUSDB18](https://sigsep.github.io/datasets/musdb.html) dataset.
 See details at [apply pre-trained model](#getting-started).

+## News:

+- 06/05/2020: We also added a pre-trained speech enhancement model (`umxse`) provided by Sony.
+For more information we refer [to this site](https://sigsep.github.io/open-unmix/se)

 __Related Projects:__ open-unmix-pytorch | [open-unmix-nnabla](https://github.com/sigsep/open-unmix-nnabla) | [musdb](https://github.com/sigsep/sigsep-mus-db) | [museval](https://github.com/sigsep/sigsep-mus-eval) | [norbert](https://github.com/sigsep/norbert)

 ## The Model